Mohd-saqr/taskmaster/README.md

 # taskmaster
-this app use for create task and veiw the task in main activity .
+this app use for create task and view the task in main activity .

 ## daily change log
 ### lab 26: